mobxjs/mobx-state-tree/README.md

 Note that invalidation will only trigger while the reference is attached to a parent (be it a model, an array, a map, etc.).

-A default implementation of such `onInvalidated` hook is provided by the `types.safeReference` type.
-It is like a standard reference, except that once the target node becomes invalidated it will:
+A default implementation of such `onInvalidated` hook is provided by the `types.safeReference` and `types.safeReferenceForCollection` types.
+They are like a standard reference, except that once the target node becomes invalidated it will:

 -   If its parent is a model: Set its own property to `undefined`
 -   If its parent is an array: Remove itself from the array
 -   If its parent is a map: Remove itself from the map

+While `safeReference` can be used both inside model properties and inside collections (arrays/maps), it is usually better to use `safeReferenceForCollection` for collections since they don't have the chance to take `undefined` as a possible value.

-Strictly speaking it is implemented as
+Strictly speaking, `safeReference` is implemented as

 ```js
 types.maybe(